Sweet Spot API

 Search for a command to run...

-Webhooks allow your application to receive real-time notifications when specific events occur in the leasing API.
-Instead of polling the API for changes, webhooks push event data to your application as events happen, enabling faster response times and more efficient integrations.
+Webhooks allow your application to receive real-time notifications when events occur in the Sweet Spot API.
+Instead of polling for changes, webhooks push event data to your endpoint as events happen.

 Getting Started

-1. Create a Webhook: Register a webhook by providing your endpoint URL and selecting which events you want to receive
+1. Create a Webhook: Register a webhook endpoint and select which events to subscribe to

-2. Store Your Secret: When you create a webhook, you'll receive a secret key.
-Save this securely - you'll need it to verify incoming requests
+2. Store Your Secret: Save the webhook secret securely—you'll need it to verify incoming requests

-3. Receive Events: When subscribed events occur, we'll send HTTP POST requests to your endpoint with event data
+3. Receive Events: When subscribed events occur, we'll POST event data to your endpoint

 Available Events